simoninireland/epyc/doc/lab.rst

 product of the dimensions.

 .. automethod:: Lab.addParameter

 .. automethod:: Lab.parameters

 .. automethod:: Lab.parameterSpace

 .. automethod:: Lab.__len__

 .. automethod:: Lab.__getitem__

 .. automethod:: Lab.__setitem__

+Parameters can be dropped, either individually or *en masse*, to prepare the lab for another experiment.
+This will often accompany creating or selecting a new result set in the :class:`LabNotebook`.

+.. automethod:: Lab.__delitem__

+.. automethod:: Lab.deleteParameter

+.. automethod:: Lab.deleteParameters

 Running experiments